-At least once per year, district administrators will meet with AEA team reps and the AEA SE Coordinator to examine their special education district profile to review the district's data relative
+At least once per year, district administrators will meet with AEA team reps and the AEA SE Coordinator to examine their special education district profile to review the district's data relative to progress indicators outlined in our state performance plan (SPP) for special education.
+District administrators will also examine the district's annual progress report each year to review achievement data as it pertains to students with IEPs in the district.
+These data will be used to determine priorities and develop an action plan for special education instructional services when necessary.

 The district special education teachers, administrators, and AEA team reps will review IEPs using the Student File Review form from the Department of Education.
-Each teacher will review two IEPs per semester and will record on the Key Star Survey.
 Any non-compliance items will be corrected with an amendment.